May events at Hever Castle

 - Practical skills in the maintenance of established top fruit (2 credits)

-The sun is out, there’s lots of run on the fairways, the greens are true and quick… now is the time to kick off your golf season!
+The sun is out, there’s lots of run on the fairways, the greens are true and quick… now is the time to kick off your golf season and make the most of the summer months!

 With 3 nine hole loops starting and finishing at the Clubhouse, over 20 hours of Members Only times a week and great practice facilities, we’ve got you covered.